gkaf89/NCC-Trainings/docs/cuda/exercise-3.md

             ```

  - Copy back computed value from GPU to CPU;
-   transfer the data back to GPU (from device to host).
+   transfer the data back to the GPU (from device to host).
    Here is the C matrix that contains the product of the two matrices.
 ```c
 // Transfer data back to host memory